Battle of Lewes: Battle

 The King's men were forced down the hill and into Lewes where they engaged in a fighting retreat to the castle and priory.
-Edward returned with his weary cavalrymen and launched a counterattack but upon locating his father was persuaded that, with the town ablaze and many of the King's supporters having fled, it was time to accept de Montfort's renewed offer of negotiations.
+Edward returned with his weary cavalrymen and launched a counterattack.
+However, upon locating his father, Edward was persuaded that, with the town ablaze and many of the King's supporters having fled, it was time to accept de Montfort's renewed offer of negotiations.
 The Earl of Cornwall was captured by the barons when he was unable to reach the safety of the priory and, being discovered in a windmill, was taunted with cries of "Come down, come down, thou wicked miller."

 Aftermath

 The King was forced to sign the so-called Mise of Lewes.
 Though the document has not survived, it is clear that Henry was forced to accept the Provisions of Oxford, while Prince Edward remained a hostage of the barons.
-This put Montfort in a position of ultimate power, which would last until Prince Edward's escape, and Montfort's subsequent defeat at the Battle of Evesham in August 1265.
+This put de Montfort in a position of ultimate power, which would last until Prince Edward's escape, and de Montfort's subsequent defeat and death at the Battle of Evesham in August 1265.
 Following the battle, debts to Jews were cancelled, and the records destroyed; this had been a key war aim.

-In 1994, an archaeological survey of the cemetery of St Nicholas Hospital, in Lewes, revealed the remains of bodies that were thought to be combatants from the Battle of Lewes.
-However, in 2014 it was revealed that some of the skeletons may actually be much older, with a skeleton known as "skeleton 180" being contemporary with the Norman invasion.
+In 1994, an archaeological survey of the cemetery of St Nicholas Hospital, in Lewes revealed the remains of bodies that were thought to be combatants from the Battle of Lewes.
+In 2014, it was stated that some of the skeletons might be much older, with a skeleton known as "skeleton 180" being contemporary with the Norman invasion.

 Location

 There remains some uncertainty over the location of the battle, with Offham Hill's eastern and lower slopes covered by modern housing.
-Recently, a new consensus on the location of the main engagement places it on the current location of HMP Lewes.
-Contemporary sources suggest the initial engagement took place along the approximate lines of what is now Neville Road.
+Recently, a new consensus on the location of the main engagement places it on the current location of HM Prison Lewes.
+Contemporary sources suggest the initial engagement took place along the approximate lines of what is now Nevill Road.
 The top and southern slopes remain accessible by footpaths across agricultural land, and the ruins of the priory and castle are also open to visitors.